Tune's TD throw completes Houston's rally past La-Lafayette

 Louisiana-Lafayette (6-7) led 13-0 midway through the second quarter and 16-6 at halftime.

-Tune, who finished 19 of 28 for 216 yards, led Houston on a 13-play, 70-yard drive to open the second half and hit Dell for a 2-yard touchdown that made it 16-13.
+Tune was named the game's offensive MVP, finishing 19 of 28 for 216 yards.
+He led Houston on a 13-play, 70-yard drive to open the second half and hit Dell for a 2-yard touchdown that made it 16-13.

+The Cougars kept it close from there, setting the stage for Tune's game-winner to the 5-foot-10 Dell, nicknamed "Tank."

+"That's exactly the way I would have scripted to go out," Tune said.
+"I saw the coverage, and we had a play called to Tank.
+I saw leverage for a better route and he did, too.
+I had all the faith in the world he would win on the route, catch the ball and get into the end zone.
+It was an easy decision for me.
+I couldn't be happier with the way it happened."

 Clinging to a three-point lead, Louisiana stuffed Houston on fourth-and-short at the Ragin' Cajuns 5-yard line midway through the third quarter, but the Cougars eventually tied the game on Kyle Ramsey's 19-yard field early in the fourth.